 Super Trouper is an evolving project organised by curator-researcher and Kingston School of Art PhD candidate Lisa Slominski, and is supported by ActionSpace.

-Audiences are invited to visit during the listed residency days, when the artists are working on site, and visit on the days between to hear, see and experience the works in their various stages of development.
-The artists’ works will accumulate in the spaces, both physically and sonically, layered over their alternate weeks in residence, culminating in a combined finale to conclude the programme.
+Audiences are welcome to visit during the listed residency days, when the artists will be working on site.
+On the days between activations you will still be able to hear, see and experience the works in their various stages of development.
+The artists’ works will accumulate in the spaces, physically and sonically, continuing to layer culminating in a combined finale to conclude the programme.

 Throughout the programme the gallery will invite research staff and students from across Kingston School of Art, to present their own ideas and experiments in sound in response to the themes of ADSR, with updates announced throughout the programme.